-SMART 4.0 programme will offer 16 Fellowships following 2 calls for proposals; n = 9 in Call 1 and n = 7 in Call 2.
+– SMART 4.0 programme will offer 16 Fellowships across 2 calls for proposals –

 To aid proposal preparation, a dedicated Guide for Applicants has been prepared – it may be viewed here.

 Applicants may submit only one proposal per call; if unsuccessful, resubmission to any subsequent calls is very much encouraged.
-All applications must be in English and must be prepared by the applicant, with the guidance of their proposed academic supervisor(s), which (a) deepens and widens their research skills and (b) helps drive
+All applications must be in English and must be prepared by the applicant, with the guidance of their proposed academic supervisor(s).

 All submissions must be made through the dedicated SMART 4.0 online proposal submission system, before or on the deadline.
 Exceptions may be made for applicants with refugee status on a case by case basis.

-Applicants must have the skills to implement the project (credibility of the project), yet the projects must take their skills further (enhancing research and innovation related skills) in order to augment career prospects.
+Applicants must have the skills to implement the project (credibility of the project), yet the proposed project must enhance their research and innovation related skills in order to augment career prospects.